 In the following, we detail the technical innovations necessitated by DVS to ensure that safe and flexible WCET predictions may be obtained.
 We provide motivating examples, discuss the design of our FAST analysis tool, and we show the feasibility of our approach in a set of experiments that demonstrate flexibility and competitiveness while still providing tight bounds on the WCET.
-Related, as well, are future work and a summary, which conclude our contributions.
+Related as well as future work and a summary conclude our contributions.